definitcode/Wilderness126/README.md

 **Use the start script provided** - it handles a lot of common use cases.
 We're trying to reduce the barrier to entry by providing an all-inclusive script.

-### Start Server

-This should be used by most people.
-It checks for dependency updates and starts the server normally.

-### Start Server (engine dev)

-This should be used if you're making changes to .ts files and want the server to restart automatically.

-### Update Source

-This pulls in the latest changes for our repos.

-### (Re)configure Server

-This runs the configuration setup script for you again.

-### Clean-build Server

-This performs a clean and rebuild of the server and client cache.
-Use this as a common troubleshooting step.

-### Build Web Client

-**Only needed if you are editing the web client!**
-This bundles a new webclient and copies it into the server to use.
-Refresh the client page after building.

 ## Common Issues

 * `bad option: --import`